-The company's charter or articles of incorporation impose undue restrictions on shareholders' ability to amend the bylaws.
+The company's governing documents impose undue restrictions on shareholders' ability to amend the bylaws.
 Such restrictions include, but are not limited to: outright prohibition on the submission of binding shareholder proposals, or share ownership requirements or time holding requirements in excess of SEC Rule 14a-8.
 Vote against on an ongoing basis.